BIBLIOGRINDAdventures in Writing, Reading & Book Culture

-Readers shall discover that my books track the nuances of experience.
-People interested in reading strong fiction will quickly detect a common purpose among its writers: we work to understand the internal and external characters of men and women in contemporary society.
+Readers will discover that my books track the nuances of experience.
+I write real stories about real people, maybe the kind of people you know, or have heard of, or merely met at a party or (worse, I’m sorry to say) at work.
+People interested in strong fiction will quickly detect a common purpose among its writers: we work to understand the internal and external characters of men and women in contemporary society.
+For my stories, I explore what it is to be in love, and to love someone; often enough, how that love changes over time.

 My first novel, THE VILLAGE WIT (2010), and the next, WHAT BEAUTY (2012), explore the nexus between art and life, relationships and betrayal, work and diversion.
 Whether you think a little or a lot about these pairs, they play through portions of our lives on a scale that surpasses the, otherwise, banal moments we might often ascribe to “life”.
 My new novel, MAX, THE BLIND GUY (June 5, 2015) asks the question, “What holds a man and woman together after 40 years of marriage, co-operative infidelity, and too many painful memories?”
 The answer IS the story of this American couple, on the road & rails of Europe, for one final trip to savor what they had.
 The digital version of “Max” will be serialized beginning June 12th … it’s time to bring back the honor of the novel, and allow all the busy readers a chance to enjoy the stories they craves in smaller, manageable chapter-length sizes.